 School rules and the authority of the school to administer discipline apply whenever the interest of the school is involved, on or off school grounds, in conjunction with or independent of classes and school-sponsored activities.

-High Point Academy has disciplinary authority over a student:
+High Point Academy has disciplinary authority over HPA students including, but not limited to, the following circumstances:

 - 1. During the regular school day; - 2.
 While the student is in attendance at any school-related activity, regardless of time or location; - 3.
-When retaliation against a school employee or volunteer occurs or is threatened, regardless of time or location; - 4.
+When retaliation against a school employee or volunteer occurs or is threatened, regardless of time or location: - 4.
 When criminal mischief is committed on or off school property or at a school-related event; - 5.
-For certain offenses committed on school property as measured from any point on the school's real property boundary line: - 6.
+For certain offenses committed on school property as measured from any point on the school's real property boundary line; - 6.
 When the student commits a felony, as provided by South Carolina code of law, section 16-1-10. - 7.
 When the student is required to register as a sex offender.